supercat1337/color-scheme/README.md

 # @supercat1337/color-scheme

-"A tiny, fast, and easy-to-use color scheme and color theme management system for JavaScript applications that works with Bootstrap 5 and supports dark and light themes.
+A tiny, fast, and easy-to-use color scheme and color theme management system for JavaScript applications that works with Bootstrap 5 and supports dark and light themes.

 ## Overview